-- The French Law on the Duty of Vigilance applies only to large French companies and not to foreign commercial organisations, public or private, based outside France but operating on the French market. - European companies are subject to Non-Financial Reporting Directive n° 2014/95/EU requiring all large listed companies in the EU to publish a non-financial statement containing the description of implemented due diligence processes relating to environmental, social, employee matters, respect for human rights, anti-corruption and bribery matters.
-Again, competitors from outside the EU, regardless of whether they are public or private operators, are not concerned by this obligation although they operate in EU markets. - It would, therefore, be unfair to hold only European companies liable for damages occurring through global supply chains when it is technically impossible to fully control every single part of the chain and many other actors in third countries are involved. - In addition to the double standards that would create unlevel playing in third countries between domestic companies, subsidiaries of non-EU companies and subsidiaries of EU companies, mandatory due diligence at national or EU level would also convey a negative message for third countries as regards their own responsibility in improving the protection of human rights, safety, human health and social rights.
-Since due diligence requirements would shift the onus on subsidiaries of EU companies, third countries would be disincentivised to impose on domestic-owned companies higher standards and to conduct internal legislative and enforcement reforms to this end.
+- The French Law on the Duty of Vigilance applies only to large French companies and not to foreign commercial organisations, public or private, based outside France but operating on the French market. - European companies are subject to Non-Financial Reporting Directive n° 2014/95/EU requiring all large listed companies in the EU to publish a non-financial statement containing the description of implemented due diligence processes relating to environmental, social, employee matters, respect for human rights, anticorruption and bribery matters.
+Again, competitors from outside the EU, regardless of whether they are public or private operators, are not concerned by this obligation although they operate in EU markets.

+It would therefore be unfair to hold only European companies liable for damages occurring through global supply chains when it is technically impossible to fully control every single part of the chain and many other actors in third countries are involved.